 SMA America, one of the most popular string inverter manufacturers, has its own rapid shutdown solution (a SunSpec-certified TS4-R-F) that can be installed on the back of panels.
 Similarly, Tigo manufactures power optimizer solutions, but they also offer inverter-agnostic MLPEs–fire safety modules–geared specifically towards rapid shutdown.

 Generally speaking, most states have some form of rapid shutdown requirement.
 However, the requirements will vary depending on which code is in effect.

 NEC 2017 and later (i.e., NEC 2020) require rapid shutdown at the panel module level.
-As of July 2020, these codes are in effect in 35 states.
-On the other hand, three states do not have a statewide NEC in effect (Arizona, Missouri, and Mississippi), though it may exist in some cities and municipalities.
+As of July 2020, these codes are in effect in 37 states.
+On the other hand, four states do not have a statewide NEC in effect (Illinois, Arizona, Missouri, and Mississippi), though it may exist in some cities and municipalities.